 The use of electrical resistivity method for quality control and evaluation of concrete durability is becoming very popular among scholars and engineers.
 The measurement of electrical resistivity of concrete provides useful information about the microstructure of concrete material.
 The test procedure has since been standardized by AASHTO TP 95.
-This method is adapted by several Department of Transportation (DOTs) to replace the labour-intensive and time-consuming methods such as the ASTM C 1202, “Electrical Indication of Concrete’s Ability to Resist Chloride Ion Penetration”, generally known as the Rapid Chloride Peremeabiliy Test (RCPT).
+This method is adapted by several Department of Transportation (DOTs) to replace the labour-intensive and time-consuming methods such as the ASTM C 1202, “Electrical Indication of Concrete’s Ability to Resist Chloride Ion Penetration”, generally known as the Rapid Chloride Penetrability Test (RCPT).

 What is Electrical Resistivity

 Electrical resistivity, ρ, is an inherent characteristic of concrete material, which is independent of the geometry of the test sample.
 Resistivity is calculated through measuring electrical resistance, R, in an appropriately designed circuit, and applying certain geometry factor, γ.
 Equation 1 provides a simple representation of such relationship.

 The resistance of concrete against electrical current can be correlated to its resistance against chloride ion movement.
 Concrete durability depends to the properties of its microstructure, such as the pore size distribution and the shape of the interconnections (Layssi et al, 2015).
 Generally, a dense microstructure provides better durability compared to porous micorstructure.
 The very concept behind most electrical resistivity techniques is to somehow evaluate the electrical properties (resistance in this case) of the microstructure of concrete.

 Electrical Resistivity of Concrete